Generic selectors

 How to Clean a Bathtub 2 Eco-Conscious Ways

-5 minute read / For your Home
+5 minute read

 Perhaps you enhance your baths with sparkling, multicolored bath bombs and scented salts.
 Or maybe you prefer a simple soak in steamy, hot water.
 No matter your method, a bathtub can be a welcome haven after a long day.
 But when it’s time to clean your bathtub, the method you use can make a sizable difference for the health of our planet.

-To keep that tub in tip-top shape and protect the earth and your health as well, it’s important to use eco-conscious cleaning tips and plant-powered cleaners that are made without harmful ingredients.
+To keep that tub in tip-top shape and protect the earth and your health as well, it’s important to use eco-conscious cleaning tips and plant-powered cleaners that are made without extra harmful ingredients.

 Eco-Conscious Bathtub Cleaning Tips